e-Learning Blog

 ・Point 4: Multilingual Support

-In the manufacturing industry, where the proportion of foreign workers is high, language barriers can become an obstacle to training.
-An LMS that can provide the interface and content in multiple languages allows training materials to be accurately conveyed to multinational staff, leading to improvements in safety and quality.
+In the manufacturing industry, where the proportion of foreign workers is high, language barriers can become obstacles to training.
+An LMS that can provide interfaces and content in multiple languages allows training materials to be accurately conveyed to multinational staff, leading to improvements in safety and quality.

 4. Totara | An LMS Optimized for the Manufacturing Industry